sghoweri/ascmats.github.io/docs/Manual-Installation/mat_install.md

 <img src="../../images/select_new_device_continue.png" width="600">

 For now we will use the ESPHome web interface, as there are steps we need to take to make sure the board's Wi-Fi is configured to be stable enough to connect with Home Assistant.
-This is the [critical fix](https://ascmats.github.io/critical_wifi.html) I mentioned in a previous section.
+This is the [critical fix](https://ascmats.github.io/docs/Manual-Installation/critical_wifi.html) I will mention in multiple places.

 -	Pick a name for your mat.